 - Use Hot and Cold Therapy.
 Apply a cold compress to the affected area for 20 minutes.
 After that, switch to a hot compress for 20 minutes.
 The Healthy Back Institute offers a state-of-the-art heating pad with infrared heat that’s been shown to melt away pain and restore mobility in just 10 minutes.

 - Skip the OTC Painkillers.
-Instead of popping an Advil or Tylenol to relive your pain, opt for a natural pain reliever that won’t put your health at risk.
-If you’re looking for immediate short-term relief you may want to consider a topical pain cream like our Rub on Relief® and a natural pain relief supplement with proteolytic enzymes, which can be found in our product, Heal-n-Soothe®.
+Instead of popping an Advil or Tylenol to relieve your pain, opt for a natural pain reliever that won’t put your health at risk.
+If you’re looking for immediate short-term pain relief you may want to consider a topical pain cream like our Rub on Relief® and a natural pain relief supplement with proteolytic enzymes, which can be found in our product, Heal-n-Soothe®.